Drusy/drusy.github.io/cv-resume.md

 <span class="right">June, 2013 to April, 2013</span>
 <br />Commissariat à l'énergie atomique (CEA) | France

  There is many regulatory aspect related to fires in the Basic Nuclear Installations (BNI).
-It requests from the french nuclear operators (ANDRA, AREVA, CEA, EDF) to prove that their installations comply with the legislation, so the CEA developped a numerical simulation software to simulate fire in a nuclear experimental plant.
+It requests from the french nuclear operators (ANDRA, AREVA, CEA, EDF) to prove that their installations comply with the legislation, so the CEA developed a numerical simulation software to simulate fire in a nuclear experimental plant.

 My job was to design and develop an alternative to Excel to manipulate the results from the numerical simulation software of the **CEA**.
 The software was realized unsing **C++** and the **Qt** framework.